 - Poor short-term memory: Forgetting what they were just told or losing track of tasks midway

-- Low motivation and fatigue: Struggling to start or complete routine activities despite effort
+- Low motivation and fatigue: Struggling to start or complete routine activities despite real effort

 2. The Hyperactive Mimic (Hyperthyroidism)

-When the thyroid is overactive, excess thyroid hormone pushes the nervous system into a constant “overdrive” state.
+When the thyroid is overactive, excess hormone pushes the nervous system into constant overdrive.
+The child isn’t choosing to be restless or impulsive.
+Their body is being driven that way biochemically.

 Children may show: